Pakrykaas/Study-Resources/README.md

 # Hello and Welcome!

-Here I will make sure to share all my knowledge regarding the different areas I dedicate myself to study.
+Here I will all my knowledge regarding the different areas I dedicate myself to study.

 From course notes and diagrams to opinions and book quotes, anything that impacts my perception of the cyber realm will have it's dedicated place here.